MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/pools-queues.md

 :::image type="content" source="media/maintenance-job-settings.png" alt-text="Maintenance job settings":::

-Select **Maintenance History** to see you maintenance job history for the current agent pool.
+Select **Maintenance History** to see the maintenance job history for the current agent pool.
 You can download and review logs to see the cleaning steps and actions.

 :::image type="content" source="media/maintenance-job-history.png" alt-text="Maintenance job history":::